lemredd/talakutnangan/README.md

 ### Scoped types
 If a commit type has multiple types, it is possible to nest it under a primary type.
 For instance, a "Test" commit can be classified as either unit or integration.
-To further specify the type of commit, one can use "fix(unit):" or "fix(integration):".
+To further specify the type of commit, one can use "test(unit):" or "test(integration):".
 Below are scoped types usually used during development.

 Scope          | Description | Remarks
 --- | --- | ---
-server      |  For commits which affect server's mechanism (middlewares, routing, etc...).      | - database    |  For commits which affect the communication between the app server and database.  | - unit        |  For commits which affect the unit tests                                          | Strictly for *test:* types only integration |  For commits which affect the integration tests                                   | Strictly for *test:* types only
+server         |  For commits which affect server's mechanism (middlewares, routing, etc...).      | - database       |  For commits which affect the communication between the app server and database.  | - authentication |  For commits which affect authentication components.                              | - email          |  For commits which affect email components or communication to SMTP server.       | - call           |  For commits which affect call components or peer communication                   | - deps           |  For commits which add, remove, or change dependencies                            | Strictly for *chore:* types only and are excluded in logs. unit           |  For commits which affect the unit tests                                          | Strictly for *test:* types only integration    |  For commits which affect the integration tests                                   | Strictly for *test:* types only

 Note that some of the scopes are only recommendations.
 It is up to the developer's discretion on what name would the scoped commit be given, as long as it lines up to the focus of the commit and is appropriate.

 ### Guidelines